awsdocs/amazon-opensearch-service-developer-guide/doc_source/cognito-auth.md

 ### About the CognitoAccessForAmazonOpenSearch role<a name="cognito-auth-role"></a>

 OpenSearch Service needs permissions to configure the Amazon Cognito user and identity pools and use them for authentication\.
+You can use `AmazonOpenSearchServiceCognitoAccess`, which is an AWS\-managed policy, for this purpose\. `AmazonESCognitoAccess` is a legacy policy that was replaced by `AmazonOpenSearchServiceCognitoAccess` when Amazon Elasticsearch Service was renamed to Amazon OpenSearch Service\.
+Both policies provide the minimum Amazon Cognito permissions necessary to enable [Cognito authentication](#cognito-auth)\.
+For the policy JSON, see the [IAM console](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonOpenSearchServiceCognitoAccess)\.

-You can use `AmazonOpenSearchServiceCognitoAccess`, which is an AWS managed policy, for this purpose\.
-If you use the console to create or configure your OpenSearch Service domain, it creates an IAM role for you and attaches this policy to the role\.
+If you use the console to create or configure your OpenSearch Service domain, it creates an IAM role for you and attaches the `AmazonOpenSearchServiceCognitoAccess` policy \(or the `AmazonESCognitoAccess` policy if it's an Elasticsearch domain\) to the role\.
 The default name for this role is `CognitoAccessForAmazonOpenSearch`\.

+The role permissions policies `AmazonOpenSearchServiceCognitoAccess` and `AmazonESCognitoAccess` both allow OpenSearch Service to complete the following actions on all identity and user pools:
++ Action: `cognito-idp:DescribeUserPool`
++ Action: `cognito-idp:CreateUserPoolClient`
++ Action: `cognito-idp:DeleteUserPoolClient`
++ Action: `cognito-idp:UpdateUserPoolClient`
++ Action: `cognito-idp:DescribeUserPoolClient`
++ Action: `cognito-idp:AdminInitiateAuth`
++ Action: `cognito-idp:AdminUserGlobalSignOut`
++ Action: `cognito-idp:ListUserPoolClients`
++ Action: `cognito-identity:DescribeIdentityPool`
++ Action: `cognito-identity:SetIdentityPoolRoles`
++ Action: `cognito-identity:GetIdentityPoolRoles`

 If you use the AWS CLI or one of the AWS SDKs, you must create your own role, attach the policy, and specify the ARN for this role when you configure your OpenSearch Service domain\.
 The role must have the following trust relationship: